FalkoWiese/uacl_cpp/README.md

 Clone the repository to a location of your choice ...
 > git clone git@gitlab.com:falko.wiese/uacl_cpp.git

-Point the CMAKE variables to the lib folders of the externals ...
+Point the CMAKE variables on root CMakeLists.txt to the lib folders of the externals ...
-- OPC UA Library *Unified Automation SDK*
+- *UASDK_INSTALLATION_DIR* to the OPC UA Library path
-- *Qt Framework*
+- *QT_INSTALLATION_DIR* to the Qt Framework path

+Create a symbolic link for ...
-- Unit Testing Library *GoogleTest*
+- Unit Testing Library *GoogleTest* on *UACL test/lib directory*
+> cd *UACL test/lib*

+> ln -s *googletest_folder* googletest

 And compile it with ...